DimensionDataResearch/packer-plugins-ddcloud/README.md

 Download the appropriate package for the [latest release](https://github.com/DimensionDataResearch/packer-plugins-ddcloud/releases/latest).
 Unzip the executable and place it in `~/.packer.d/plugins`.

-Needs Packer <= 0.8.6 and OSX or Linux.
+Needs Packer and OSX or Linux.

 ## Building

-Needs Go >= 1.7, and GNU Make.
+Needs Packer <= v0.8.6 (you can run the latest version of Packer, but we can only build against v0.8.6 or lower), Go >= 1.7, and GNU Make.

 Sorry, the dependencies are a bit messy at the moment.